katetushkan/ML/Readme.md

 # ML labs

-In this repository you can find a realization for diffrent ML problems which is a practice part of the Machine Learning class.
+In this repository you can find a realization for different ML problems which is a practice part of the Machine Learning class.

 ## Lab1: Image classification
 2 approaches of the image classification problem' solving were chosen to take a hands on this work: _Linear Regression_ was implemnted with the help of Sklearn lib, and _Neural Network_ with the help of Tensorflow&Keras resource.